-Nearly 2,000 years ago, Christ preached a profound sermon showing how converted Christians are to live.
-How essential is the Sermon on the Mount today?
+Nearly 2,000 years ago, Jesus preached a profound sermon showing how converted Christians are to live.
+The Sermon on the Mount remains important for us today.

 What is the Sermon on the Mount?